-5 Fave Female Cruise Presidents
+5 6 Fave Female Cruise Presidents

 Cruising’s leading women reveal their secrets to success, balance, and travel.

 Upcoming deadlines.
 A sea of emails (pun intended).
 Kid logistics when school is closed for Presidents Day.
 My to-do list seems never-ending!
-But every time I’m feeling overwhelmed between work, home, and life responsibilities, I have to stop and wonder: Then how do these women — who are responsible for an entire cruise line! — do it?
+But every time I’m feeling overwhelmed between work, home, and life responsibilities, I have to stop and wonder: Then how do these six women — who are responsible for an entire cruise line! — do it?

 So I asked them: